outaagunga/documentation/strategy-forex.md

 * Expansion is valid if, after a squeeze ends, BBWidth has increased in at least 2 of the last 3 bars, with the most recent increase occurring within the last 3 bars.
-* Expansion must show follow-through, not just a single-bar spike
+* Expansion must show follow-through, not just a single-bar spike Follow-through is defined as: BBWidth increasing in at least 2 of the last 3 bars AND price closing in the same directional half of the bands (upper half for bullish, lower half for bearish)

 * The squeeze before expansion must have lasted for at least 8–12 bars, indicating meaningful volatility compression rather than noise
-* Confirmation requires the bands to 'funnel out'—the upper band must point up and the lower band must point down simultaneously (e.g UpperBand > UpperBand[1] AND LowerBand < LowerBand[1]
+* Confirmation requires the bands to 'funnel out'— upper band must point up and the lower band must point down simultaneously AND the middle band must be flat-to-turning in the direction of price (abs(MiddleBand − MiddleBand[1]) ≥ small slope threshold)
-)

 **Interpretation:**